6th Memphis officer relieved of duty in Nichols arrest

 Officer Preston Hemphill was relieved of duty shortly after the Jan.
 7 arrest of Nichols, who died three days later at a hospital, Memphis police spokeswoman Karen Rudolph said.
 She did not disclose Hemphill’s role in the arrest.

+Hemphill’s lawyer, Lee Gerald, said in a statement that Hemphill was the third officer at a traffic stop that preceded the violent arrest and that he activated his body camera.
+But Hemphill was not at the scene where Nichols was beaten, Gerald said.

-Rudolph said information on disciplinary action taken against Hemphill was not immediately released because Hemphill was not fired and the department typically releases information about officers who are relieved of duty after an investigation ends.
+Rudolph said information on disciplinary action taken against Hemphill was not immediately released because Hemphill was not fired and the department typically gives out information about officers who are relieved of duty after an investigation ends.

-Nichols’ family and others closely watching developments surrounding his brutal arrest and killing in Memphis were awaiting word of additional disciplinary action against officers who were at the scene but have not been fired or charged. ntts

-Highly anticipated video footage released Friday showed five Memphis Police Department officers using a stun gun, a baton and their fists as they pummeled Nichols during a nighttime arrest Jan.
-7 after he was pulled over on suspicion of reckless driving.
+Highly anticipated video footage released Friday showed Memphis Police Department officers using a stun gun, a baton and their fists as they pummeled Nichols during the nighttime arrest.
+Footage shows Nichols running away from officers toward his house after he was pulled over on suspicion of reckless driving.
 Nichols, a 29-year-old father, was heard calling for his mother and seen struggling with his injuries as he sat helpless on the pavement.
-He died at a hospital three days later.

-The five officers have been fired and charged with second-degree murder and other alleged offenses stemming from the arrest, which has shocked many for its brutality and revived calls for police reform around the country.
+Five Black officers have been fired and indicted on charges including second-degree murder and kidnapping in the death of Nichols, who also was Black.
+Hemphill is white.

+Nichols’ family and others closely watching developments surrounding the Nichols case awaited word of additional disciplinary action against officers who were at the scene but have not been fired or charged.

+The police department is responsible for internal disciplinary measures, such as firings.
+Shelby County’s district attorney handles criminal investigations.

-Memphis police and the Shelby County district attorney have said an investigation into the actions of law enforcement officers who reported to the scene of the arrest was ongoing.
-A Memphis police spokeswoman said Monday that information will be released when it becomes available.
+Memphis police and the Shelby County district attorney have their probes into the actions of other officers was ongoing.
+A Memphis police spokeswoman said Monday that more information will be released when it becomes available.

-In addition to the five officers, who chatted and milled about for several minutes as Nichols sat on on the ground in obvious pain, two Shelby County sheriff’s deputies have been relieved of duty without pay while their conduct is investigated.
-And, two Mermphis Fire Department department workers were also removed from duty over Nichols’ arrest.
+The five officers chatted and milled about for several minutes as Nichols remained in the ground, but there were other authorities on the scene.
+Two Shelby County sheriff’s deputies have been relieved of duty without pay while their conduct is investigated.
+Two Memphis Fire Department workers were also removed from duty over Nichols’ arrest.

-But the video showed other officers who also responded to the scene.
-Memphis Police Director Cerelyn “CJ” Davis has not said if an officer who was involved in the initial traffic and could be heard saying, “I hope they stomp his ass” as Nichols ran away has been disciplined.
+On body camera footage from the initial stop, Hemphill is heard saying that he stunned Nichols and declaring, “I hope they stomp his ass.”

+Memphis Police Director Cerelyn “CJ” Davis told The Associated Press in an interview Friday that a “lack of supervision in this incident was a major problem.”

 Calls for more officers to be fired or charged have been loud and persistent from the Nichols family, their lawyers and community activists who have peacefully protested in Memphis since the video was released.
 The video was evocative of the arrest of George Floyd in 2020 and officers’ failure to intervene.